doxeylab/learn-genomics-in-linux/task8/README.md

 | SRS6112278 | EW10.2 |
 | SRS6112280 | EW10.3 |

-Our goal will be to perform taxonomic profiling by analyzing the 16S dataset.
-We will then perform targeted metagenome assembly to investigate a sample of interest.
+Our goal will be to perform taxonomic profiling of these 16S rRNA datasets using Kraken2/Bracken.

 ### Requirements